 This free public park features parking, restrooms, picnic tables, pavilions, a viewing platform, and lifeguards during peak season.

-The beach is also right across the street from Gulf Place shops and restaurants!
+This beach is one of the best things to do in the Seaside area, and is right across the street from Gulf Place shops and restaurants!

 Ed Walline Beach Access

-Dune Allen is located on the west-end of scenic 30A, seasonal lifeguards, parking, restrooms, near several beaches and coastal dune lakes.
+Just a short drive from Seaside, Dune Allen is located on the west end of Scenic 30A, with seasonal lifeguards, parking, and restrooms, near several beaches and coastal dune lakes.

 The area also features several coastal dune lakes that are great spots for fishing or kayaking.
 There are picnic tables at this location along with a long stretch of soft white sand, perfect for relaxing in a beach chair while watching sunsets over the Gulf of Mexico!